 As a result, the Government allocates funding to develop primary school PE and sport.
 At Ditton Infant School we have been allocated a total of £8,600 for the forthcoming year.
 Click here to see how we intend to spend the money.

 We have an excellent take up rate for our after school clubs.
-All of our teachers run clubs each term and we try to provide a wide variety for children to choose from.
+Our teachers run clubs each term and we try to provide a variety for children to choose from.

 The clubs will start on Monday 25th September and will finish the week ending Friday 24th November.